afk-jisan/invoice-next-js/README.md

 - Displays a list of invoices with details (amount, due date, status)
 - Supports creating, editing, and deleting invoices
-- Provides user authentication via GitHub (NextAuth.js)
+- Provides user authentication via NextAuth.js
 - Connects to a PostgreSQL database via Neon
 - Auto‑deploys on Vercel